-The Chinook and Summer Chum Salmon runs are essentially over in the lower Yukon River and management has transitioned to the Fall Chum and Coho Salmon season in the Coastal District, Districts 1, 2, 3, 4, Koyukuk River and Subdistrict 5-A, 5-B, 5-C. The last day of counts for the East Fork Andreafsky Weir was July 28th, and escapement goals were not met for both Chinook and Summer Chum Salmon.
+The Chinook and summer Chum salmon runs are essentially over in the Alaskan portion of the Yukon River drainage and management has transitioned to the fall Chum and Coho salmon season.
+The last day of counts for the East Fork Andreafsky Weir was July 28th, and escapement goals were not met for both Chinook and summer Chum salmon.
 The last day of counts for the Anvik River sonar was July 26th.
 Summer Chum Salmon escapement was the lowest on record and the escapement goal was not met.
-The last day of counts for Henshaw Creek Weir was July 29th and escapement was the lowest on record for both Chinook and Summer Chum Salmon.
-Chinook and Summer Chum Salmon escapement estimates at the Chena and Salcha Rivers are below average, and escapement goals are unlikely to be met.
-The typical three-quarter point for late timing Chinook runs at the Eagle Sonar was August 3.
-The Chinook Salmon passage through August 5 is 24,132 Chinook Salmon, the lowest on record since 2000.
+The last day of counts for Henshaw Creek Weir was July 29th and escapement was the lowest on record for both Chinook and summer Chum salmon.
+The last day of counts for the Chena River Tower was August 8th and escapement goals were not met for Chinook Salmon, and summer Chum Salmon escapement was well below average.
+The last day of counts for the Salcha River Tower was August 10th and escapement goals were not met for Chinook Salmon, and summer Chum Salmon escapement was well below average.
+The Chinook Salmon run at the Eagle Sonar is past 90% complete based on late run timing and passage through August 12 is 28,482 Chinook Salmon, the lowest since 2000.
 It's very unlikely the interim management escapement goal of 42,500-55,000 will be met.

-The Fall Chum Salmon preseason projection, based on the relationship between Summer Chum Salmon and Fall Chum Salmon run sizes, is for a run size less than 300,000 fish, which is critically low.
-According to the Fall Chum Salmon Management Plan, the preseason projection does not meet the threshold of 300,000 fish needed to allow subsistence fishing.
-The current projected run size is unlikely to meet the drainagewide escapement goal of 300,000-600,000 Fall Chum Salmon, tributary escapement goals and Canadian treaty objectives.
+The fall Chum Salmon abundance at LYTF and Mt.
+Village Test Fishery (MVTF), are well below average.
+As of August 12, the Yukon River mainstem sonar near Pilot Station estimated 83,000 Chum Salmon (summer and fall) have passed upriver.
+Genetic mixed stock analysis results indicate only 39,000 of those were fall Chum Salmon, which is well below last year's genetic estimate of 99,000 fall Chum Salmon for that date.
+Based on inseason assessment projects at the midpoint of the run, the current projection indicates a run size of approximately 100,000 fish.
+According to the Fall Chum Salmon Management Plan, the projection does not meet the threshold of 300,000 fish needed to allow subsistence fishing.
+In addition, the current run projection run is unlikely to meet the drainage wide escapement goal of 300,000-600,000 fall Chum Salmon, tributary escapement goals and Canadian treaty objectives.